 One really interesting study concludes that a dog’s muzzle obscures his full vision of our face and they adjust – by cocking their head – so that they can see around their muzzles.* Dogs are experts at reading emotions and body language, so when they are unable to see our whole face, it interferes with their ability to understand fully.
 Pretty interesting, huh?

-If you can get your dog to tilt his head on command, then his head tilting is definitely a learned behavior.
-He knows you think it’s cute…and he’s waiting for all the oohing and ahhhing – and treats – that come afterwards.
+Head tilting could be a learned behavior as well.
+If you can get your dog to tilt his head on command, then his head tilting is definitely learned.
+He knows you think it’s cute, and he’s waiting for all the oohing and ahhhing – and treats – that come afterwards.

 When it’s not cute

 Does your dog tilt his head often – even when there is no sound or communication to trigger that tilt?
-Regrettably, a consistent head tilt could indicate a medical problem.
+As cute as it is, a consistent head tilt could indicate a medical problem.
 It could be something as treatable as an ear infection, or as serious as a brain disorder.
 Only your veterinary will be able to make that distinction.
-Don’t hesitate taking your dog to the vet as soon as possible.
+Don’t hesitate taking your dog to the vet as soon as possible if head tilting is frequent and unwarranted.